Rajafox/logEasy/README.md

 # logEasy
-  A small logging library for your Javascript projects
+  A small logging library for your Javascript projects.

   This library aims to provide a standard mechanism for logging in Client side script with hooks to send logging information to the Server side application also.

 ## Features

     -  Configure logging setting from external json file.
     -  Disable all log statements with single option change.
     - Do selective logging with severity levels.
     - Hooks to send log information to server side code.
     - Option to handle all the uncaught exceptions.

 ## Setup

   Include the logEasy script file in your html page and you are good to go.